rohanmathewalex/rohanmathewalex/README.md

 In addition to solid programming skills, I have experience with HTML, CSS, and web development frameworks like Node.js and Express.js.
 I possess strong problem-solving and communication skills, enabling effective collaboration within a team or while working independently.

-As a freelance developer, I am comfortable managing my own time and projects, ensuring timely delivery of high-quality work.
+As a freelance developer, I am comfortable managing my time and projects, ensuring the timely delivery of high-quality work.
 Check out my [LinkedIn](https://www.linkedin.com/in/rohanmathewalex/) or [Twitter](https://twitter.com/RohanMathewAle2) for more.

 ## Certification
 * IBM Online - IBM Full Stack Developer Certification (In Progress)